ArtworksA.Y. JacksonWild Cherries and Huckleberries, Lake Superior, 1921 (October)1882-1974$60,000

 Acquired from the above by Mitzi and Mel Dobrin.

-"This sketch would be a precursor of the many Lake Superior painting Jackson would paint over the subsequent decade."
+"This sketch would be a precursor of the many Lake Superior paintings Jackson would paint over the subsequent decade."

 -Charles C. Hill